vladimir-tutin/Plex-Auto-Collections/README.md

 ```

 Notes:
-- The tmbdID can be either from a collection or an individual movie
+- The tmdb_id can be either from a collection or an individual movie
 - You can specify more than one tmdb_id but it will pull the summary, poster, and background from only the first one.
 - Local posters/backgrounds are loaded over tmdb_poster/tmdb_background if they exist unless tmdb_poster/tmdb_background is also specified